phax/phoss-smp/docker/README.md

   * `phoss-smp-latest` - the tag to be run

 Upon successful completion opening http://localhost:8888 in your browser should show you the start page of phoss SMP.

+Default credentials are in the Wiki at https://github.com/phax/peppol-smp-server/wiki/Running#default-login

 ## Stopping